Luke-Fischer/Full-Stack-University-Graduates-Data-Hub/README.md

 `Num Applications`: Random with a normal distribution using the mean of 250 and standard deviation of 100.

-`Job Salary`: range ($30,000 - 120,000) with the majority being somewhere in the middle, higher GPA's are slightly more likely to acquire a higher salary
+`Job Salary`: Random with a normal distribution using the mean of 65,000 and standard deviation of 30,000.
+GPA will have an effect on this parameter.

 `Job Satisfaction`: random